juande-jaime-alcantara/Stable-formulations-for-the-Capacitated-Facility-Location-Problem-with-Customer-Preferences/README.md

 <ol>
   <li>Open one of the <code>.mos</code> files in FICO Xpress Mosel.</li>
   <li>Select a <code>.dat</code> instance from the <code>instances/</code> folder.</li>
-  <li>Execute the model to obtain the selected facilities, the allocation of customers, and the objective value.</li>
+  <li>Execute the model to obtain the selected facilities, the customer allocation, and the objective value.</li>
-  <li>Consult the corresponding file in <code>solutions/</code> if you want to inspect the full solution associated with a formulation-instance pair.</li>
+  <li>Consult the corresponding file in <code>solutions/</code> to inspect the full solution associated with an instance.</li>
 </ol>

-<p>Each stability concept is studied through two formulations: an initial formulation and an improved (Pro) formulation.</p>
+<p>The repository includes formulations for the following stability concepts:</p>

 <ul>
   <li>Weakly stable allocations</li>